T

 park

-Visit the world's first open-air museum, showcasing historical Swedish buildings and traditions from different parts of the country.
-It also features a zoo with Nordic animals.
+Visit the world's first open-air museum, showcasing historical Swedish buildings and farmsteads from different parts of the country.
+It also features a zoo with Nordic animals, making it a great place to experience Swedish heritage and nature.

-• Wear comfortable shoes as it's quite spread out.
+• Wear comfortable shoes as the park is quite large.

 3. Afternoon